docker/docs/enterprise/index.md

 - Kubernetes orchestration full feature set
 - CNCF Certified Kubernetes conformance
 - Kubernetes app deployment by using web UI or CLI
-- Compose stack deployment for both Swarm and Kubernetes apps
+- Compose stack deployment for Swarm and Kubernetes apps
 - Role-based access control for Kubernetes workloads
 - Pod-based autoscaling, to increase and decrease pod count based on CPU usage
 - Blue-Green deployments, for load balancing to different app versions